rust-lang/rfcs/text/0000-const-value-parameters.md

    or multiply a 3x4 matrix by a 5-vector.
 But the algorithms can be written generically in terms of the ranks of these types.
- - *Multidimensional arrays*: Even when the *size* of a multidimensional array is not known at compile time, the *order* (the number of indices required to select an element) is typically known.
+ - *Multidimensional arrays*: Even when the *size* of a multidimensional array is not known at compile time, the *order* (the index dimensionality) is typically known.
 Using a constant value parameter to represent the order allows a variety of operations to be defined generically for multidimensional arrays without requiring extensive run-time checks (e.g. indexing, slicing, reductions, transposes, reshaping).
+ - *Range and mod types*: This would allow range and mod types (similar to Ada's)[http://en.wikipedia.org/wiki/Ada_%28programming_language%29#Data_types] in Rust.
+These enforce certain range constraints and implement modular arithmetics, respectively.
+Besides providing *extra* checks for correctness, such types can also *avoid* unnecessary bounds checks, when an index can be proven to be in a valid range at compile time.
  - *Physical units*: In science, one often deals with numerical quantities equipped with units (meters, hours, kilometers per hour, etc.).
 To avoid errors dealing with these units, it makes sense to include them in the data type.
 In this context value parameters could allow conversion between units and/or checking formulae for consistency at compile-time.
 (For numerically intensive code, run-time checks are usually prohibitively expensive.)

- - *Range and mod types*: This would allow range and mod types (similar to Ada's)[http://en.wikipedia.org/wiki/Ada_%28programming_language%29#Data_types] in Rust.
-These enforce certain range constraints and implement modular arithmetics, respectively.
-Besides providing *extra* checks for correctness, such types can also *avoid* unnecessary bounds checks, when an index can be proven to be in a valid range at compile time.
+Integer const parameters would enable three of the above applications, and could make it easier to deal with physical units using the type system.

 # Detailed design

 ## Syntax

-In general, wherever a type parameter can be declared as `ident`, a const parameter can also be declared using the syntax `const ident: ident`, where the first identifier is the name of the parameter, and the second is its type.
+In general, wherever a type parameter can be declared as `ident`, a const parameter can also be declared using the syntax `const ident: ty`, where the first identifier is the name of the parameter, and the second is its type.
 The scope of an item's const parameters is the same as that of type parameters.

 In any position in a parameter list where a const parameter is expected, a constant expression of appropriate type must be provided.
+Since the list is positional, the compiler can readily infer the integer type, allowing parameterized types to be used as in `Array<T, 2>` (though `Array<T, 2us>` is also allowed).

-To avoid any ambiguities that might arise from mixing type and expression syntax, this expression must be surrounded with `{}` braces.
+To avoid any ambiguities that might arise from mixing type and expression syntax, constant expressions in parameter lists must be surrounded with `{}` braces.
 For convenience, these braces can be omitted if the expression is:

 1. a literal or
 2. an identifier naming a constant.

-These exceptions are made because they are likely to be the most common cases, and because they seem to be the most manageable for parsers to handle.
+These exceptions are made because they are likely to be the most common cases, and because they seem to avoid placing any severe burden on the parser.

 Examples: